CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - It calls the error handling function in the program.

- - It creates the error message `Divide(): The value '0' as a divisor is not allowed.`.
+ - It creates the error message `divide(): The value '0' as a divisor is not allowed.`.

- - It prints the error message `Divide(): The value '0' as a divisor is not allowed.` if an error occurred.
+ - It prints the error message `divide(): The value '0' as a divisor is not allowed.` if an error occurred.

 /// type=MS, answer=[1,2,5]

-Which statements correctly describe the `Divide()` function?
+Which statements correctly describe the `divide()` function?

  - It is a user-defined function that returns a value.